yuanqing/create-figma-plugin/docs/recipes/image-assets.md

-## Using image assets in your plugin UI
+## Using image assets in your plugin/widget UI

-Image assets used in your plugin UI must be “inlined” into you plugin’s UI bundle.
+Image assets used in your plugin/widget UI must be “inlined” into the UI bundle.
 Consider the following example where a PNG image is used in the UI:

 ```ts
 // src/ui.tsx